Birnbeck Pier

-During the second half of the 19th and early 20th centuries the pier was popular both with locals and tourists to the town.
+During the second half of the 19th and early 20th centuries the pier was popular with locals and tourists.
 As a boarding point for steamers plying their trade in the Bristol Channel, it underwent various extensions and modifications over the years.
 During the Second World War the pier was commissioned as HMS Birnbeck by the Admiralty as part of the Directorate of Miscellaneous Weapons Development (DMWD) for research into new weapons.
+Its work included conducting trials on the Barnes Wallis 'bouncing bomb'.

 The pier reopened after the war, but the number of visitors and steamer passengers declined.
 The final excursion visited the pier in 1979.

-Since its closure, ownership has changed many times and it has been subject to a series of proposals for its redevelopment which have all proved fruitless.
-The pier remains in a largely derelict state.
-Part of the pier collapsed during storms on 30 December 2015.
+The pier has been closed to the public since 1994 and is on the Buildings at Risk Register and part of it collapsed during storms in 2015.
+The pier was purchased by North Somerset Council in July 2023 with the aim of restoring it and reopening the lifeboat station which was moved off the pier in 2011.

 History

-The island was originally called Bearn Back, derived from the Old English words burn and bæc which means The spring brook island.
-It was pronounced by locals as Be-arn Back which has since become corrupted into the current name Birnbeck.
+The origin of the name Birnbeck is unknown but may take the 'beck' from the Scandinavian word 'bekk', a bench in literary Old Norse.
+Alternatively Birnbeck could be from the Old Irish 'berna bec', a 'little gap' because of the narrow channel separating the island from Worlebury Hill..

 The rock is limestone, giving rise to the geological term "Birnbeck Limestone Formation".

 Prior to the construction of the pier, Birnbeck Island could be accessed by a natural causeway at low tide.
 A proposal was made in 1845 to connect Birnbeck Island to the mainland at the western end of Worlebury Hill.
 Work commenced on a suspension bridge two years later under a design by James Dredge, architect of the Victoria Bridge in Bath.
 He patented the taper principle based on using chains rather than cables, as is more common in suspension bridges.
 Dredge's bridge design was considered "a very significant yet relatively short-lived phase in suspension bridge development".
 During a strike by stonemasons, what little had been built was damaged during a storm, bringing about the end to the suspension bridge scheme.